-Critical Thinking introduces the student to critical thinking processes used to analyze today's business issues and aid the student in identifying rational solutions.
-The course focuses on building and analyzing arguments; forms and standards of critical thinking; and evaluating sources of information.
+This course introduces the student to critical thinking processes used to analyze today's business issues and aid identifying rational solutions.
+This course focuses on building and analyzing arguments; forms and standards of critical thinking; and evaluating sources of information.
 Students learn foundational skills that will serve them throughout the program and their business careers.